Red Beans and Rice with Ham is a delicious dinner that the family will love and help you stay on budget for food costs! Frugal never tasted so good!

 Remove ham bone and any large pieces of ham, dice the meat (or shred by hand) and return to the beans.

-Taste broth adding salt and pepper to taste.
+Taste the broth covering the beans adding salt and pepper to taste.
 Serve with the Carrot Rice.

-Storage options for Red Beans and Rice with Ham and Carrot Rice.
+Storage options for Old Fashioned Red Beans and Ham with Carrot Brown Rice.
 Store separately covered in the refrigerator for up to three days.
 The beans may be frozen, thaw in the refrigerator before reheating.
 I do not recommend freezing the rice due to a loss of texture when thawed.

 UPDATE:

-For your convenience, a "copy and paste" version of Red Beans and Rice with Ham has
+For your convenience, a "copy and paste" version of Old Fashioned Red Beans and Ham with Carrot Rice has

 been included below.